exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 There was one minor wrinkle I ran into because we use a light-weight container to run our bot.
-It was necessary to install the default jre in order to handle java calls that OWASP Dependency-check required.
+It was necessary to install the default jre in order to handle java calls that OWASP Dependency-Check required.
 Installing java each time is fine for now since this build is only run on-demand, but before incorporating this into our main branch's cloudbuild.yaml, I would move the apt-get lines to a second Dockerfile inherited from our